skimberk/thinkpad-improvements/README.md

 # Thinkpad Improvement

-I just bought a used Thinkpad T440P (August 2020) and installed Ubuntu.
+I just bought (in August 2020) a used Thinkpad T440P and installed Ubuntu.
 I'm going to try and record any solutions to problems/general improvements here.

 ## Screen tearing when scrolling